-Last Updated on December 27, 2022 by admin
+Last Updated on April 9, 2024 by Kelly

-21 Tips for Visiting Paris
+My Tips for Visiting Paris

 1. Book Tickets for Attractions in Advance

-3. Consider Buying a Pass
+3. Consider Buying a Pass for Multiple Attractions to Save Money

 If you plan on visiting multiple attractions in Paris, consider buying the Go City Paris Pass.
 You can potentially save lots of money by buying just one pass.
 You can easily download the pass on your phone, so it’s really easy to see all Paris has to offer.
 Another option is to purchase the Paris Pass.
 The Paris Pass covers lots of things, like tickets to the Eiffel Tower or a cruise along the Seine River.
 We recommend that you carefully review how many attractions you would visit to see if it’s worth buying the pass.
 If you only visit a handful of attractions, it may be more affordable to purchase tickets separately at each location.